igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 void releaseUSART0();
 ~~~

-To make use of the USART capability on USART0, first call `initUSART0()` to initialize the USART.
+To make use of the %USART0 capability, first call `initUSART0()` to initialize the USART.
 Then you can use
-`transmitUSART0()` and `receiveUSART0()` functions to communicate on USART0.
-When you are done with USART0 and
+`transmitUSART0()` and `receiveUSART0()` functions to communicate on %USART0.
+When you are done with %USART0 and
 want to use pins 0 and 1 for other purposes, call `releaseUSART0()`.
 Similar functions are provided to access the
 other three USARTs available on the ATmega2560; simply include `USARTnMinimal.h` and link against the
 file `USARTnMinimal.cpp`, where `n = 1, 2,` or `3`.
 If you want more advanced serial capabilities, checkout the class